- Connect to CCPL

 The Bridge Company’s executives planned to rebuild their successful venture, of course, but they knew it would take time to gather the capital necessary to begin again from scratch.
 In order to keep their business afloat, the Charleston Bridge Company petitioned the state legislature for permission to operate a ferry across the Ashley River, from one end of its former bridge to the other.
 In 1815 the legislature granted their wish, and once again the old Ashley Ferry at Stoney Point found itself in a competitive market.
 When twenty-one-year-old Joseph Bee petitioned the state legislature about taking over his grandmother’s lease of the ferry in 1821, he lamented that in her time the ferry business “brought in a reasonable compensation for the labour bestowed upon it, until the Bridge (now a Ferry) was granted to a company of stockholders near to Charleston, which has almost destroyed this Ferry in as much as very few people pass it.”
 Thus when Joseph Bee formally took over the venerable ferry over the Ashley River in 1821, the once-thriving business was already in decline.
 Furthermore, the old name “Ashley Ferry” ceased to have a unique meaning.
 Travelers over the Ashley River now used either the “Bridge Ferry” next to urban Charleston or “Bee’s Ferry” further upstream.

 After the destruction of its wooden bridge in 1813, the Charleston Bridge Company remained afloat by operating a very busy ferry until its new bridge finally opened nearly forty-three years later, in March of 1856.
 Meanwhile, in 1854 the state legislature granted a charter a new upstart business venture called the Charleston and Savannah Railroad, which planned to build a railroad line from downtown Charleston to Savannah, following a path across the Ashley River at a site adjacent to Mr. Bee’s Ferry and parallel to Bee’s Ferry Road.
 The first leg of this rail line opened in November of 1858, carrying passengers and freight from Bee’s Ferry southward to the Edisto River.
 The planned railroad bridge over the Ashley River didn’t materialize until after the Civil War, so when it began operations in late 1858 the proprietors of the Charleston and Savannah Railroad transported their customers in a four-horse omnibus from downtown Charleston, across the new bridge over the Ashley River, and up Ashley River Road to its railway depot next to Bee’s Ferry.
-The autumn of 1858 proved to be the end of the line for Bee’s Ferry, which formally ceased operations on 3 January 1859.

 The first railroad bridge across the Ashley River adjacent to the old site of Bee’s Ferry opened in December 1877, and within a few months, by April of 1878, that bridge had been expanded to accommodate pedestrians, bicycles, carriages, and animals.
 Today there’s still a railroad bridge at this site, although it hasn’t been pedestrian- or bicycle- or cattle-friendly for nearly a century.
 By the late twentieth century, the site of Bee’s Ferry was an abandoned wasteland.
 Little remained above the surface of the earth to mark the location of either the ferry, the once-thriving Ashley Ferry Town, or the less prosperous St. Andrew’s Town.
 Limited archaeological investigation of these sites was performed in the 1970s, just prior to the construction of two major development projects.
 Today, the subdivision known as “Drayton on the Ashley” sits on top of the forgotten Ashley Ferry Town (alias Shem Town or Butlers Town), while the adjacent subdivision called “Ashleytowne Landing” obscures the site of the smaller St. Andrew’s Town.